 You’ll have your own policy for this issue, but asking a candidate how they would handle it can be a great indicator of how they might react under pressure.
-Before the candidate gives an answer, watch for his reaction.
+Before the candidate gives an answer, watch for a reaction.

-Does the answer touch on why she wants to work in the industry in the first place?
+Does the answer touch on why they want to work in the industry in the first place?
 Do you get the sense that the candidate is just there for the paycheck?